VikramjeetSinghKundu/VikramjeetSinghKundu.github.io/index.md

 This bar chart visualizes the number of government buildings across different counties in Illinois.
 The goal is to highlight which counties have a higher concentration of government-owned buildings, allowing us to easily spot the distribution pattern across the state.
 I used a blue gradient color scheme to encode the building count, with darker shades representing counties with more buildings.
 This color scheme helps quickly identify counties with higher numbers of government properties.

 To prepare the data for this visualization, I grouped the dataset by the “County” column and calculated the count of buildings for each county.
 This aggregated data allowed us to create a simplified view that focuses on building concentration rather than individual building details.
-We chose a bar chart for its simplicity and effectiveness in showing count-based distributions across categorical values like county names.
+I chose a bar chart for its simplicity and effectiveness in showing count-based distributions across categorical values like county names.
 No transformations were done on the building count values, as they were aggregated directly from the dataset.

 [View Plot 1](https://VikramjeetSinghKundu.github.io/plot1.html)